Gathorne Gathorne-Hardy, 1st Earl of Cranbrook: Early political career, 1847–1874

 There was criticism of the Anglican Church in Ireland, which Liberals intended to disestablish in its entirety.
-A committed Anglican, Hardy opposed the measure on religious grounds:"I say that the Church of Ireland has made many converts; not, it may be, by violent controversial proceedings, but by a quiet influence which has affected the minds of those who have been around her clergy, and who have gradually become leavened by their sentiments".Being an orthodox Anglican he considered fragmentation of the church as contrariwise to Conservative principles.
-In the "I have faith in the principles we are professing, and when I am told by the right hon.
+A committed Anglican, Hardy opposed the measure on religious grounds:

+"I say that the Church of Ireland has made many converts; not, it may be, by violent controversial proceedings, but by a quiet influence which has affected the minds of those who have been around her clergy, and who have gradually become leavened by their sentiments".

+Being an orthodox Anglican he considered fragmentation of the church as contrariwise to Conservative principles.

+"I have faith in the principles we are professing, and when I am told by the right hon.
 Gentleman the President of the Board of Trade, and by others who have spoken like him, that all thoughtful men are against the Irish Church, that for fifty years every Statesman has looked forward to some such consummation."

 He spoke manfully in the Irish Church bill debate on 23 March 1869, before Gladstone gave the government's winding-up in one of the greatest oratorical expositions during the second reading.
 Hardy linked the Irish church bill to the Fenian rising and resulting atrocities, vis-à-vis a Catholic church allegedly willing to sell benefices for money.
 Moreover, he directly attacked the Prime Minister's followers whom he accused of being "indebted to the Fenian movement for that tardy measure of justice.
 This shows the encouragement to disloyalty given by this measure."
 And in provoking the government he linked tendentiously Baron Plunket, the nationalist, to the Liberal Party: which no doubt they disowned.

 During debates on education Hardy produced eloquent and stinging rebukes that deflected time from Gladstone's Irish reform agenda.
 Hardy proved an able lieutenant in the Disraelian tradition, mocking Gladstone's bill's cumbersome progress through the Commons.
 Gladstone gradually became hotter and bothered by Cranbrook's adroit remarks.
 When he was likened to the Hyde Park riots of 1866, the Prime Minister "caused such an explosion of passion and temper."